marinarobin/uwaterloo-igem-2018/wiki/pages/Design.md

 ### Q: How do we control metE expression?

-In order to control the expression of two cultures independently of one another, we needed two different light-activated systems, or optogenetic systems.
+In order to control the expression of two cultures independently of one another, we needed two different light-activatable systems, also known as optogenetic systems.
 We found a CcaS/CcaS system which is activated by green light and shut off by red light, used by the Kammash Lab.
 [1] By putting a CcaS/CcaR-responsive promoter in front of metE, we could promote its expression with green light and slow cell growth  with red light.
 We decided to use this system because other research groups had verified that it worked to control the expression of MetE and  to control cell growth.
 [1,2]

 The second system that we wanted to use was a blue light activated system, so that we could control both populations independently and simultaneously.
 We found two systems that used blue light: the pDawn and Opto-T7 RNA polymerase systems.
 We prefered Opto-T7 because its response time, or the time it takes after the light is shined to start seeing an effect, is faster and closer to that of CcaS/CcaR.
 Therefore, we thought Opto-T7 would be a better fit with our existing red/green light system.
 Unfortunately, due to an inability to acquire the OptoT7 plasmids in time, we decided to use the pDawn system.